 Alaska's Governor said that should the introduced legislation be successful, “we can go directly from Seattle to, let's say, Ketchikan and not have to stop in Canada.”

-If lawmakers can't find a workaround for the PVSA or, rather, even if they can, a Coronavirus/COVID vaccination mandate for travelers will likely be part of the solution.
+If lawmakers can't find a workaround for the PVSA or, rather, even if they can, a COVID vaccination mandate for travelers will likely be part of the solution.

 A number of companies, including RCI-Royal Caribbean International and DCL-Disney, have already canceled Alaska 2021 summer voyages.
 Princess and HAL-Holland America canceled Alaskan cruises through June but not from July 2021 onward.